Insect Species Occurrence Data from Multiple Projects Worldwide with Focus on Bees and Wasps in North America

 タイトル Bees of North America (United States, U.S. Territories and Minor Outlying Islands, Canada, and Mexico)

-ファンデイング Main funding is provided by United States Geological Survey (USGS), Eastern Ecological Science Center (EESC); with in-kind support from Smithsonian National Museum of Natural History; American Museum of Natural History (AMNH), Discover Life (www.discoverlife.org) and other contributors.
+ファンデイング Main funding is provided by United States Geological Survey (USGS), Eastern Ecological Science Center (EESC); with support from Smithsonian National Museum of Natural History; American Museum of Natural History (AMNH), Discover Life (www.discoverlife.org) and other contributors.

 Study Area Description Sampling for this dataset focuses on any location within the non-contiguous United States, U.S territories and Minor Outlying Islands, Canada, and Mexico, mainly in terrestrial locations.
 In some cases, protected areas such as national parks and wildlife refuges or specific vegetation types are targeted during collecting.